 Users should also recognize that among the valuable content online is unverified, incorrect, or inappropriate content.
 Users should use trusted sources when conducting research via the Internet.

-Users should also remember not to post anything online that they wouldn’t want parents, teachers, or future colleges or employers to see.
-Once something is online, it’s out there—and can sometimes be shared and spread in ways you never intended.
+Users should also remember not to post anything online that they would not want parents, teachers, or future colleges or employers to see.
+Once something is online, it is out there—and can sometimes be shared and spread in ways you never intended.

 Personal Safety